shahid129/world-of-game/README.md

 ## DEPLOYMENT

 Gitpod was used to make this project.
-I used Code Institute's Template for this project
+I used [Code Institute's Template](https://github.com/Code-Institute-Org/gitpod-full-template) for this project

+1. Click on [Code Institute's Template](https://github.com/Code-Institute-Org/gitpod-full-template) and then click on use this template button.
+2. Write the name of the project, select on PUBLIC and click Create Repository from template.
+3. Click on the green button Gitpod and gitpod will start loading.
+Once Gitpod is loaded, you are ready to code.
+4. Each time you write and save code you do the following -
+    - git add .
+    - git commit -m "your message"
+    - git push

+Each term explained below

+*.git add .*  adds all your last saved codes to your repository.

+*git commit -m "your message"* A clear short message explaining the updates.

+*git push* To push all the recent changes and make it live on the page.

 ### Deploying on github pages
 1. Log in to Github or create an account.